smartin015/makerhouse_network/README.md

 * IP addresses from `192.168.1.2-254` are for physical devices (the raspi's, other IoT devices, laptops, phones etc.)
   * We recommend having a static IP address range not managed by DHCP, e.g. `192.168.1.2-30` and avoiding leasing `192.168.1.1` as it'd be confusing.

+If you wish to have public services, set up port forwarding rules for `192.168.0.2` (or the equivalent `loadBalancerIP` set below) for ports 80 and 443, so that your services can be viewed outside the local network.

 ## Flashing the OS

 ### Setup SSD boot